 The NIM resources will be created in a subdirectory of /install/nim by default.
-You can use the "-l" option to specify a different location.
+You can use the "-1" option to specify a different location.

 You can also specify alternate or additional resources on the command line using the "attr=value" option, ("<nim resource type>=<resource name>").
-For example, if you want to include a "resolv_conf" resource named "61cosi_resolv_conf" you could run the command as follows.
+For example, if you want to include a "resolv\conf" resource named "61cosi\resolv\conf" you could run the command as follows.